 Vegetables and fruit trees

 Vegetables and fruit trees require constant care, and neglect can result in disease and wasted produce.
-Therefore, to minimise these problems, carefully calculate a manageable size for vegetable plots, and the number of fruit trees that can be adequately managed.
+Don't over-plant!
+Carefully calculate the required number of fruit trees and a suitable size for vegetable plots, so that they can be properly managed throughout the year.

-Avoid using bird netting.
+Birds are easily caught and damaged in bird netting, or even killed.
+Minimal or complete non-use of bird netting is preferable.
 To protect any fruit growing in your garden, use individual, reusable fruit protection bags.
 If netting is absolutely required, then use the wildlife friendly netting recommended by WIRES (https://www.wires.org.au/wildlife-information/wildlife-friendly-netting).

-Some fruits, vegetables and herbs are listed as environmental weeds, and can spread into adjacent bushland and swamps.
+Some fruits, vegetables and herbs are listed by BMCC as weeds, and can spread into adjacent bushland and swamps.
 St John’s Wort (Priority Weed), mint, lavender, strawberry and blackberry (Priority Weed) are common examples.
-Priority Weeds should be removed from a garden.
+Choose non-weedy varieties, and control seeds and spreading stems and roots.
+Remove problem vegetables and herbs, especially if they are becoming established in adjacent bushland.

 Garden maintenance

 Regularly observe how exotic plant species are behaving in your garden.
-Plants that spread rapidly, for example by suckering, or produce numerous seedlings are a concern.
+Plants that produce numerous seedlings or spread rapidly, for example by suckering, are a concern.
 Consider removing these plants, especially if they are becoming established in adjacent bushland, along stream banks, or in nature reserves.

 Wildlife safety